siemens/cmp-test-suite/readme.md

 1. Create a virtual environment: `python -m venv venv-cmp-tests`
    - If you use WSL 2.0, run `apt install libpython3-dev python3-venv` if the command above fails.
-   - And then run `python3 -m venv venv-cmp-tests`.
-Also on ubuntu and debian.
 2. Activate the environment:
    - on Linux or cygwin: `source venv-cmp-tests/bin/activate`
    - on Windows with Powershell: `.\venv-cmp-tests\Scripts\Activate.ps1`
 3. Install the dependencies: `pip install -r requirements.txt`

-Note: If you use WSL 2.0, you might need to run this first `sudo apt update && sudo apt install libpython3-dev python3-venv`.

 # Usage